 The UK is great for pay-as-you-go plans, where you top up your phone credit when it runs low.
 This way you only pay for what you use, plus you’ve got a local number so others can reach you easily.
 Compare the various offers from popular providers like Orange, T-Mobile, 3, and Vodafone to determine which deal suits you and your mobile needs the best.

 For more in-depth information on phone plans abroad, we've included a whole section on that in our student guide to budgeting while studying abroad.

 Carry your student card and student ID everywhere and don’t be afraid to ask if there’s a student discount on offer.
 This could apply to transport, restaurant meals, movie tickets, haircuts, and even shopping.

-Many additional student cards are available to purchase -- for example the ISIC card offered through STA -- but don’t be afraid of the initial outlay, because most of them will become worth the money after the first use.
+Many additional student cards are available to purchase -- for example the ISIC card -- but don’t be afraid of the initial outlay, because most of them will become worth the money after the first use.
 You’ll usually need a passport photo, proof of student status, and payment to apply.